Body disciple and inventor of T.I.E.

 Dell-Maree has been fascinated by what bodies can do since high school.
 So it was natural for her to begin her career as a PE teacher, motivating her students in Australia and the UK to keep their bodies strong and agile as they transitioned into adulthood.

 Her interest in body work and biomechanics led her to study the Pilates Method in the late 80s.
 After completing her Diploma in Clinical Pilates in the UK and opening her first Pilates studio in London, Dell-Maree returned to Australia and was fortunate enough to open The Pilates Centre in the North Sydney Orthopaedic and Sports Medicine Centre.
 Soon after she became a founding member of the Australian Pilates Method Association.
 In 1994 she expanded and established The Pilates Centre Mosman in Sydney.

 During the next ten years, Dell-Maree worked with thousands of clients referred to her by medical specialists, osteopaths, chiropractors and physiotherapists.
 She continued to learn and refine her approach to exercise rehabilitation, based on the principles and practices of the Pilates Method and its core stability model.

 A breakthrough in body work

 By 2004, Dell-Maree had a remarkable body of knowledge in the treatment of chronic pain and injury.
 But she was determined to keep looking for better and better solutions.
 So she sold The Pilates Centre and dedicated herself to questioning everything she had ever learnt, including the protocols of the day.
 This was how Dell-Maree invented The Invisible Exercise (TIE).

 The TIE revolution

-Testing and evolving TIE has been an exciting, fulfilling journey for Dell-Maree.
-It’s brought her the satisfaction of achieving an important career goal – offering a safe, sustainable exercise and rehabilitation technique that works for people of any age, any body shape and all athletic abilities.
+Testing and evolving TIE has been an exciting, fulfilling journey for Dell-Maree and given her athletic background, she openly admits that this work surprises her more than anyone.
+It’s brought her the satisfaction of achieving an important career goal – offering a safe and transformative approach to exercise and rehabilitation that works for people of any age, any body shape and all athletic abilities.

 A body and life transformed by TIE